Digging Deeper

 Digging Deeper participants learning about pollination through fun crafts.

 A big thank you to Mayor Armacost for all that she has done to help our project.
 She has been a tremendous help to our program, from getting the word out, to being an all around big supporter.
 Thank you to all of the children who showed up, ready and excited to learn about everything we were teaching.
+Thank you to Tom Heyman for teaching the kids about apiculture.
 A big thank you to our parents, especially our mom.
 Both of our parents were so supportive during this process, helping us brainstorm ideas, come up with solutions to problems, and of course drive us to and from the program!
 Finally, thank you to Bloomberg Philanthropies for this amazing grant.
 We are so grateful and are so happy we could make a small difference in our community.